 This Special Revenue Fund is used to account for the Federal funds that the District received from the CARES Act other than Elementary and Secondary Emergency Relief (ESSER).
-Revenue for fiscal year 2021-2022 is expected to be approximately \$0.6 million.
+The projected revenue for fiscal year 2023-2024 is \$0.6 million less than fiscal year 2022-2023.
+This revenue was fully expended in fiscal year 2022-2023.